Wolf

 Suspected crack

-If a large carnivore is suspected to have injured or killed a farm animal or if the presence of a lynx or wolf is suspected (direct observations, tracks, droppings), the Office of Environment must be contacted immediately.
+If a large carnivore is suspected of having injured or killed a farm animal or if the presence of a lynx or wolf is suspected (direct observations, tracks, droppings), the Office for the Environment must be contacted immediately.

-In order to make it easier to reach the AU in matters relating to the presence of large carnivores in Liechtenstein, the mobile number 00423 799 40 37 has been set up.
-Please use this number (7 days a week) if you have an emergency.
+To make it easier to contact the AU in the event of livestock attacks in Liechtenstein, the mobile number +423 799 40 37 has been set up.
+Please use this number (7 days a week) in the event of an incident.

-Short film "Herd protection deployment"
+Short film "Herd protection operation"